Twilight's Last Gleaming Cross Country Challenge

 Twilight's Last Gleaming Cross Country Challenge is a four mile, annual cross country style running race.
 It is held on the same course, in and around Arroyo Verde Park, annually on the last Saturday in October, starting at 5 p.m.
 The race was the last race of the Southern California USATF Cross Country Grand Prix series before the final.
 The 2015 event will be on October 24.

 The race was started in 1986 by television director and eccentric track and field enthusiast Andrew Hecker.
 He devised this event on encouragement from another local, eccentric race director Brian Pritchard, who at the time the Long Distance Running Chairman for Southern California TAC (The Athletics Congress), the predecessor of the modern day USATF.
-Seeing Hecker's enthusiasm for helping at local events he asked "So Andrew, when are you going to put on a race?"
+Seeing Hecker's enthusiasm for helping at local events he asked, "So Andrew, when are you going to put on a race?"
 This race became the answer.

 The original intent with the name and schedule of the race was to coincide with the last day of Daylight saving time.
 When the U.S. Government decided to change the weekend of the time change, it was decided to keep the race on the same, final Saturday in October, schedule.
 When there is a large wildfire in the Ventura County area, the park where the race is held has been procured as a secluded housing area for the firefighters, canceling all other events in the park.
-There have been a few occasions over the years when the race has had to be re-scheduled into the month of November.
+There have been a few occasions over the years when the race has had to be rescheduled into the month of November.
 The weather on those occasions has been less pleasant, though the race is announced as "Rain or Shine."